 basexgui script.
 Beside that, some more startup options are available.

 Select Database → New and browse to an XML document of your choice.
-As an example, you can start with the etc directory) and can also be downloaded (1.3 MB).
+You can start with the etc directory) and can also be downloaded (1.3 MB).
 If you type nothing in the input field, an empty database will be created.
 Next, choose the OK button, and the database will be created.

-If no XML document is available, the Text Editor can also be used to create an initial XML document.
-After saving the entered XML document to disk, it can be supplied as database input in the above dialog.
+If no XML document is available, the Text Editor can be used to create and edit XML documents.
+After saving the document to disk, it can be supplied as input for the creation of the database.